ni/nimi-python/docs/nidcpower/enums.rst

-        Uses the auxiliary power source if it is available; otherwise, use the PXI chassis power source.
+        Uses the auxiliary power source if it is available; otherwise uses the PXI chassis power source.